Alejogb1/job-board/blog-data/how-to-build-a-neural-network-from-scratch.md

 id: "how-to-build-a-neural-network-from-scratch"
 ---

-alright, so you're looking to build a neural network from the ground up. that's a pretty solid challenge, and i'm totally on board with that kind of project. i’ve spent more time than i care to recall debugging some gnarly custom nn implementations, and let me tell you, it's a journey, but a very rewarding one.
+, so you're looking to build a neural network from the ground up. that's a pretty solid challenge, and i'm totally on board with that kind of project. i’ve spent more time than i care to recall debugging some gnarly custom nn implementations, and let me tell you, it's a journey, but a very rewarding one.

 first off, when i say 'from scratch', i assume we're not talking about using high-level libraries like tensorflow or pytorch. those are great for prototyping and production but bypass much of the core mechanics. we're going down to matrix operations, gradient calculation and the whole nine yards, right?.